fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 - **Unsupervised mode**: the User presents the PID and/or EAA data through the Wallet Instance to a designated device (e.g., turnstile, ATM).

-Below are the functional and the User Experience requirements that the Wallet Provider MUST guarantee via their Wallet Solution.
+Below are the User Experience requirements related to both methods that the Wallet Provider MUST guarantee via their Wallet Solution.

 **Supervised Mode**